 “I went to Deane with my father two days ago to see Mary, who is still plagued with the rheumatism, which she would be very glad to get rid of, and still more glad to get rid of her child, of whom she is heartily tired.”

 (Nov 17, 1798, Jane to Cass, Brabourne Letter 10)

 While living with her sister-in-law Mrs Frank Austen, in Southampton, she witnessed her fainting spells during pregnancy:

 “Mrs. F. A. has had one fainting fit lately; it came on as usual after eating a hearty dinner, but did not last long.”

 (Jan 7, 1807, Jane to Cass, Brabourne Letter 36)

-But perhaps the most obvious symptom of pregnancy is weight gain and Jane certainly seems to have an issue with fatness, but we need to keep in mind that in her time fatness had very different connotations than it does now.
+The most obvious symptom of pregnancy is weight gain.
+Jane certainly seems to have an issue with fatness, but before anyone starts lecturing a dead woman on body positivity, we need to keep in mind that in her time fatness had very different connotations than it does now.
 Today, at least in the US, the fattest populations are often the poorest, whereas in her time they were rich and even then, associated with excessive luxury, ala the Prince of Whales.

-And then there’s the issue of changing fashions, the more body contouring gowns made advancing pregnancy– and fatness for that matter– much harder to disguise than the more unnatural silhouettes of the previous decades (or centuries really).
+Adding to this, there’s the issue of changing fashions, the more body contouring gowns made advancing pregnancy, and fatness for that matter, much harder to disguise than the more unnatural silhouettes of the previous decades (or centuries really).

 “I had the comfort of finding out the other evening who all the fat girls with long noses were that disturbed me at the 1st H. ball.
 They all prove to be Miss Atkinsons of En—- [illegible].”(Jan 21, 1800, Jane to Cass, Brabourne Letter 22)